newrelic/newrelic-node-examples/gcp-pubsub/README.md

 ### Setup GCP PubSub

-In the [PubSub Getting Started guide](https://cloud.google.com/pubsub/docs/publish-receive-messages-client-library#before-you-begin), follow the steps in the "Before you begin" and "Create a topic and subscription" sections.
-Make sure to use `my-topic` for the topic name and `my-sub` for the subscription name, so it matches the example app code.
+In the [PubSub Getting Started guide](https://cloud.google.com/pubsub/docs/publish-receive-messages-client-library#before-you-begin), follow the steps in the "Before you begin" and "Create a topic and subscription" sections. `my-topic` is the default topic name and `my-sub` is the default subscription name (matches the guide), but this can be changed in `env-p.sample` and `env-s.sample` respectively.

 ### Run Example